 SERVE WITH ANYTHING DIPPABLE SUCH AS

 - Thickly sliced baked potatoes, as shown in the picture

 - Tortilla crisps, you can get oil free healthy baked or raw versions

 - Cut the butternut, onion and aubergines in half and place on a baking tray.

 - Bake at 220 C for about 30-45 mins.
 Often you will need to take out the aubergine and onion first as the butternut takes about 15m more to bake.

 - Scoop out the flesh of the butternut and aubergine, once cool enough.
 The skins are tasty to eat but they are not needed for this recipe as the dip is velvety smooth.

 - Place everything in a high-speed blender and blend for a few mins until all broken up.
 You may have to blend in two batches in a small jug blender.

 - Serve the dip with smoked paprika, chopped tomatoes, chilli spices and coriander.

-- Best eaten just after made and still warm.
+- This light vegan queso dip is best eaten just after made and still warm.